voocel/litellm/README.md

 ```

 > Notes
-> - The `providers` subpackage is an internal implementation detail.
+> - The `providers` package is an internal implementation detail.
 End users should only import `github.com/voocel/litellm`.
-> - Model strings are passed to the upstream API unchanged.
-Auto‑resolution only selects a provider, so prefer official model IDs.
+> - LiteLLM does not auto-discover providers or auto-route models.
+You must configure providers explicitly.

 ## Core API

-- `New(opts...)` builds a client.
-If you call `New()` with no options, it auto‑discovers providers from environment variables.
+- `New(provider, opts...)` builds a client with an explicit provider.
+- `NewWithProvider(name, config, opts...)` builds a client from a provider name and config.
 - `Request` is provider‑agnostic: set `Model` and `Messages`, then optional controls like `MaxTokens`, `Temperature`, `TopP`, `Stop`, etc.
 - `Chat(ctx, req)` returns a unified `Response`.
 - `Stream(ctx, req)` returns a `StreamReader` (not goroutine‑safe).
 Always `defer stream.Close()`.